protimroy/protimroy.github.io/site/pages/home.md

 ---

-I am a computer scientiest equipped with a MSc from the University of Guelph where I published a thesis on the legendary Alopex algorithm.
+I am a computer scientist equipped with a MSc from the University of Guelph where I published a thesis on the legendary Alopex algorithm.
 I also worked at Nexus Energy Canada.